fnalways/Olares/docs/manual/olares/wise/index.md

 ### Sidebar navigation

-The sidebar organizes your library into three main areas:
+The sidebar navigation is divided into three logical areas:

 - **Feeds**